President Obama was born in the United States. He is, and has always been, a citizen of the United States. Done. Over. Good night.

 State Attorney General David Louie told the governor that privacy laws bar him from disclosing an individual's birth documentation without the person's consent, Abercrombie spokeswoman Donalyn Dela Cruz said Friday.

 So what changed?
 Many people assume the president simply decided to offer his consent.
 But is it that simple?
-According to an NBC News report
+According to an NBC News report, maybe not:

 But Wisch, the spokesman for the attorney general's office, said state law does not in fact permit the release of "vital records," including an original "record of live birth" — even to the individual whose birth it records.